dmjone/dmjone_pypi/README.md

 # dmjone

-Welcome to the official Python package for [dmj.one](https://dmj.one) - a platform dedicated to public welfare initiatives with a strong focus on educational projects.
+Official Python package for [dmj.one](https://dmj.one) - a platform dedicated to public welfare initiatives with a strong focus on educational projects.
 Our mission is to provide accessible, innovative, and valuable tools and resources for students, educators, and the general public to promote learning and educational excellence.

 ## Installation
 Install `dmjone` via pip.
 Ensure you have Python 3.7 or later installed.

 ```bash
 pip install dmjone
 ```

-## Features

-- **Student Management System**: A simple yet powerful system for managing student records, designed for educational institutions.
-- **Lab Projects**: Access to various educational projects and lab work to facilitate learning and teaching.
-- **Educational Tools**: A collection of tools aimed at enhancing the learning experience.

 ## Quick Start
 Here's a quick example to get you started with `dmjone`:

 ```python